-This exclusive, premium e-guide describes several variations of the TCT, making it effectively a guide to backpacking most of the Teton Range.
+This exclusive e-book describes several variations of the TCT, making it effectively a guide to backpacking most of the Teton Range.

-Purchase this e-guide NOW to begin planning your backpacking trip on the classic Teton Crest Trail in Grand Teton National Park!
+Purchase this e-book NOW to begin planning your backpacking trip on the classic Teton Crest Trail in Grand Teton National Park!

 Possessing national park-caliber scenery without the crowds and competition for permits, this 36-mile hike through the heart of Idaho’s Sawtooth Mountains will take you on a grand tour of some of the very finest mountain lakes in the Sawtooths, hiking below numerous long, jagged ridgelines and across four mountain passes over 9,000 feet.